iamkaransharmab/SQL-Viewer1/README.md

 ## 👨‍💻 Features

-:white_check_mark: Users can get data of any of the predefined SQL queries either by using SQL Editor or Sidebar Menu.\
+:white_check_mark: Users can get data of any of the predefined SQL queries either by using SQL Viewer1 or Sidebar Menu.\
 :white_check_mark: Users can sort data directly by clicking the Table Headers title.\
 :white_check_mark: Users can search for a particular data among many records using the search bar.\
 :white_check_mark: Users can navigate to different pages using pagination.\